What are Bar Lines in Music, and What do They do?

 The winged repeat signs function precisely the same as regular repeat signs and are a stylistic choice.

 Heavy versions of more common bar lines, like the Heavy Double Bar Line and Heavy Bar Line, can be used in pieces with more structural complexity.
 Heavy Bar lines would indicate larger structural sections or breaks, and the standard bar lines would indicate smaller sections within them.
-In fact, they function much like the text on this page; the largest text denotes the largest structural ideas, and the smaller text denotes smaller ideas.
+In fact, they function much like the text on this page; the largest text denotes the largest structural ideas (headings), and the smaller text denotes smaller ideas (subheadings).

 The Dotted Bar Line (and its cousin, the Dashed Bar Line, not shown) can be used in uncommon meters like 5/4 to help the reader understand where the mid-measure musical emphasis should happen.